-For many brides that means yoga or meditation, for others a spa weekend or a kickboxing class.
+For many brides, that means yoga or meditation, for others, a spa weekend or a kickboxing class.
 One thing many brides neglect?
-A self care ritual.
-Something as simple as spritz of essential oil-infused facial mist or a bubble bath can help improve mood, promote calmness and clarity.
+A self-care ritual.
+Something as simple as a spritz of essential oil-infused facial mist or a bubble bath can help improve mood and promote calmness and clarity.

 We talked to Amy Galper, executive director and founder of the New York Institute of Aromatherapy, to find out the essential oils that all brides need leading up to the big day.

-One of the most versatile essential oils, is renowned for its calming properties.
-It's ability to soothe feelings of anxiety and promote relaxation (particularly as it relates to sleep) are well documented.
+One of the most versatile essential oils, lavender is known for its calming properties.
+Its ability to soothe feelings of anxiety and promote relaxation (particularly as it relates to sleep) is well documented.
 Try anointing your pillow with a few drops before bed to enhance relaxation and encourage peaceful sleep.
 Feeling overwhelmed?
-Place a few drops in the palm of hand; rub together and inhale deeply.
+Place a few drops in the palm of your hand, rub together and inhale deeply.
 A facial mist (two ounces distilled water and 20 drops of essential oil) is a great way to stay serene and fight inflammation.
-Shake it up and mist whenever you, or your skin), start to feel stressed.
+Shake it up and mist whenever you (or your skin) start to feel stressed.

-Known for its rich, warm and exotic aroma and grounding properties, sandalwood has been used for meditation for centuries.
+Known for its rich, warm, and exotic aroma and grounding properties, sandalwood has been used in meditation for centuries.
 With all the frenetic pre-wedding energy, it can help induce peace and stillness—even if just for a moment.
 It slows thoughts, helping you to think in a more mindful, deliberate manner.
-Sandalwood is also prized in skincare for its moisturizing and soothing properties.
+Sandalwood is also prized in skin care for its moisturizing and soothing properties.
 Place a few drops into a warm bath to soothe the mind and soften the skin.

-Black spruce has woody, evergreen notes and offers a range of healing benefits—most notably respiratory support.
-It promotes lung function and works as a decongestant, helping with asthma, bronchitis and the common cough.
-"It reminds you to breath when things get hectic," notes Galper.
-To reconnect with you breath, add two drops of black spruce essential oil to a bowl of hot water.
-Position your face about 12 inches above the bowl, drape a towel over your head and breath in deeply for about a minute.
+Black spruce has woody, evergreen notes, and offers a range of healing benefits—most notably respiratory support.
+It promotes lung function and works as a decongestant, helping with asthma, bronchitis, and the common cough.
+"It reminds you to breathe when things get hectic," notes Galper.
+To reconnect with your breath, add two drops of black spruce essential oil to a bowl of hot water.
+Position your face about 12 inches above the bowl, drape a towel over your head, and breath in deeply for about a minute.